 Recovering Damages in Burn Injury Cases

-When a burn injury happened in consequence of someone else’s negligence, than the victim is entitled to receiving monetary awards for their injuries, including lost wages, pain, and suffering, and medical bills.
-There are a lot of factors in determining how much of a compensation the victim will receive, that is why a case evaluation is always recommended with an attorney.
+When a burn injury happened as a consequence of someone else’s negligence, then the victim is entitled to receiving monetary awards for their injuries, including lost wages, pain, and suffering, and medical bills.
+There are a lot of factors in determining how much of compensation the victim will receive, that is why a case evaluation is always recommended with a Bethesda personal injury attorney.
 Things that impact the monetary awards can be the severity of the burns, medical bills, loss of income, therapy needed, pain and suffering, and even sometimes the emotional distress that follows the accident.

 Depending on the severity of the burn and other factors, punitive damages may also be awarded.
 These are only granted in very specific cases where malice and an intent to cause harm on the part of the defendant can be proven in court.
 A jury will award punitive damages based on these factors.

 Why You Need a Bethesda Burn Injury Lawyer?

 Burns can be life-altering injuries.
-Not only are they incredibly painful, but scarring, the manner in which the person was burned, and the severity of the burn all play into how long recovery will take, whether or not there was more significant damage, such as nerve damage, loss of range of motion, or even amputation, and change to quality of life.
-If you or a loved one have suffered burns, contact a skilled burn injury attorney for representation.
+Not only are they incredibly painful, but scarring, the manner in which the person was burned, and the severity of the burn all play into how long recovery will take, whether or not there was more significant damage, such as nerve damage, loss of range of motion, or even amputation, and change to the quality of life.
+If you or a loved one have suffered burns, contact a skilled personal injury attorney in Maryland for representation.
 They will be able to review the facts of the case, determine fault, and push for recovery of damages.
 Our trial lawyers have more than 15 years of experience and a history of success, recovering substantial settlements and verdicts for our clients.
 We believe that every person who suffers an accident has the right to claim the compensation he or she deserves.
 Our burn injury lawyers are dedicated to pursuing the maximum recovery available under the law.
 Contact our Bethesda Burn Injury Lawyers today for a free case evaluation, our number is 202-646-0727.